What Is A Director's Service Address And What Does It Do?

 A registered office address is not the same thing, in law, as a service address.
 A registered office address is the public mailing address of the company, as an entity, and it has to be in the UK.

-One benefit of using a virtual office provider is that their address looks more professional than someone’s home address, especially if its in an upmarket area of a major city.
-The virtual office provider will forward your letters to where you live, so you can deal with them at your leisure; you don’t need to trek into town to get your mail.
+One benefit of using a virtual office provider is that their address looks more professional than someone's home address, especially if it's in an upmarket area of a major city.
+The virtual office provider will forward your letters to where you live or scan them, so you can deal with them at your leisure; you don't need to trek into town to get your mail.

 A virtual office mailing address is useful for the following reasons: